yashmvora/Equation-Solver/README.md

     only added terms irrespective of the sign of the term in the inputted string
 10. multiply:
     ArrayIndexOutOfBoundsException, wrote i instead of j in termsb[1].get
+11. rearrange:
+    constant terms are not getting removed from the variable array term.remove(indices.get(i)) does not remove the required term for some reason
+12. correctPower: does not handle signs if

 Problems left to solve: